 - We’ve lost our permit, how do we get a replacement?

 You will only be able to use our transfer station on Abbey Road, Brent, NW10.

 - Gas bottles and fire extinguishers

 If you bring any of the above material, you will be charged for disposal.

 You will be expected to sort your waste into the containers at the site including separating items for recycling

-Over the last year, West London Waste has developed a new programme of work to help reduce the amount thrown away in West London.
+West London Waste has a comprehensive waste minimisation programme.
 We want to help residents reduce, reuse and recycle everything they can.
 There are a number of ways we can work with your organisation, including helping you organise clothes swapping parties, supporting local furniture re-use schemes and putting on bring events.
 We also give talks, run workshops and have games to help people save up to £60 a month by getting the most from the food they buy.
 As well as helping you to reduce and re-use, some of these activities are also a great way for your organisation to raise money, to tell local people what you do and help give something more to your community.

 How long will it take to find out if we can have a permit?